VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Peugeot 2008 offers barely noticeable more room – 434 L compared to 430 L. That’s a difference of about 4 L.
+Looking at boot space, the Peugeot 2008 offers barely more boot space – 434 L compared to 430 L. That’s a difference of about 4 L.

-When it comes to payload, Mazda CX-30 barely noticeable takes the win – 496 kg compared to 447 kg.
+When it comes to payload, the Mazda CX-30 carries only slightly more – 496 kg compared to 447 kg.
 That’s a difference of about 49 kg.

 Who wins the race in the data check?